 The meeting was part of a joint ETNO-UNI Europa social dialogue Project funded with the financial support of the EU commission.
-52 representatives from 24 companies/organizations participated in the full day event and were joined by Mercer Consulting, who helped with the preparation of the digital round table.
+52 representatives from 24 companies/organizations participated in the full day event and were joined by Mercer Consulting, who helped in the preparation and facilitation.
 The meeting was translated simultaneously from English into 4 languages (French, Portuguese, Polish and Spanish) by Oluseyi.

-The aim of the meeting was to discuss the best practices identified throughout the first phase of the project and create recommended pathways for the digital upskilling and inclusion of the diversity group within the workforce of the European Telecoms sector.
-According to researches , 37% of European Union workers have insufficient digital skills – evidence points that the gap is widening.
+The aim of the round table was to discuss best practices and create recommended pathways for the digital upskilling and inclusion of the diversity group within the workforce of the European Telecoms sector.
+37% of European Union workers have insufficient digital skills – evidence points that the gap is widening.

 Skills requirements in the Telecoms sector are rapidly changing due to constant technological innovation and market developments.
 The number of vacancies for highly skilled ICT roles is increasing exponentially and the sector cannot meet this demand by recruiting from the traditional ICT talent pool alone.
 In order to bridge this skills gap, Telecommunication companies are seeking to upskill their existing workforce.

-The full day event started with an introduction and welcome from Lise Fuhr, Director General of ETNO, who introduced the project as well as highlighted the need for the industry’s commitment to upskilling and training the ICT workforce in the telco sector with a specific focus on improving gender balance across all levels by working with social partners.
+The full day event started at 10.00 CET with an introduction and welcome from Lise Fuhr president of ETNO, who introduced the project as well as highlighted the need for the industry’s commitment to upskilling and training the ICT workforce in the telco sector with a specific focus on improving gender balance across all levels, working with social partners.

-Thrive, Let’s Get Real about Equality” survey, Mercer examined the current state of gender representation in the technology industry and the best practices around improving gender diversity, using an evidence-based approach.
-An interactive poll asked to participants what methods of upskilling were currently in use by the companies.
-The results revealed that the majority of the organizations are working with a Build model – focusing on internal talent development.
+Thrive, Let’s Get Real about Equality survey, Mercer examined the current state of gender representation in the technology industry and the best practices around improving gender diversity, using an evidenced based approach.
+An interactive poll of the participants asked what methods of upskilling were currently in use by the companies.
+The results showed majority of the organizations are working with a Build model – focusing on internal talent development.

 Mercer highlighted key building blocks (drivers) of an effective gender upskilling strategy:

-The round table then proceeded to examine the five best practices identified for the Digital Upskilling to increase gender Diversity.
-Presentations were delivered by:
+The round table then progressed to examine the five best practices identified for the Digital Upskilling to increase gender Diversity.
+Presentations were made by: